 These are good live bacteria that naturally live in the body.
 Probiotic supplements help introduce these good bacteria to your body.
 The benefits include; breakdown and absorption of drugs, help in food digestion, keeping bad bacteria from taking over the gut, produces some other nutrients.

-Dietary sources – yoghurt, cucumbers, cauliflowers, green beans, sauerkraut, soft cheeses.
+Dietary sources – yogurt, cucumbers, cauliflowers, green beans, sauerkraut, soft cheeses.

-Probiotics are highly effective when they have been taken on an empty stomach.
+Probiotics are highly effective when taken on an empty stomach.

 Evening vitamin and Mineral supplements